keisks/jfleg/README.md

 ## Data

     .
+    ├── EACL_exp      # experiments in the EACL paper
     ├── README.md     # This file
     ├── dev           # dev set (754 sentences originally from the GUG **test** set) │   ├── dev.ref0